 The differences in the interaction with the real world determine the different ways to use VR and AR fitness apps.

 In a virtual workout environment, a user’s body becomes the controller.
 For instance, if their character in a boxing game punches an opponent, the user has to move in real life.
 VR headsets blocking the real world from the wearer’s view and claiming their full attention essentially preclude interaction with physical objects and persons.
-This may cause dizziness in some users and pose safety risks when users work out.
+This may cause dizziness in some users and pose safety risks when using a VR headset for exercise.

 An AR headset or smart glasses let wearers stay present in the physical world and aware of the current situation while acting as a co-pilot during workouts.
-Using VR in the gym, for example, users can project a coach’s hologram in their living room or watch a coach performing the correct form in front of them while viewing their heartbeat rate and other indicators on the smart glasses’ lens.
+For example, users can watch a coach performing the correct form in front of them while viewing their heartbeat rate and other indicators on the smart glasses’ lens, or convert their living room into an augmented reality gym by projecting onto it a coach’s hologram or digital objects to interact with.

 Modern AR headsets already have lighter, more sunglass-like designs that prevent sweat deposits and facilitate cleanup.
 This makes them suitable for fitness and active gaming.
 Lightweight devices with dual wireless controllers with six degrees of freedom (6 DoF) that allow for accurate movement tracking along six axes to pinpoint the position and orientation of the user’s hands promote further adoption of AR in fitness.